jup-ag/space-station/guides/7-jlp/2-How-JLP-Works.md

 **Example:**

 - If the advised target weightage of **USDC** in the JLP pool is **26%,** the current weightage of the asset in the JLP pool can deviate between a range of **20.8%** (-20%) and **31.2%** (+20%).
-- This means that USDC cannot be deposited into the pool if the current weightage goes above **31.2%**%, and USDC cannot be withdrawn from the pool if the current weightage goes below **20.8%**.
+- This means that USDC cannot be deposited into the pool if the current weightage goes above **31.2%**, and USDC cannot be withdrawn from the pool if the current weightage goes below **20.8%**.

+This means that during a Black Swan event where a JLP asset depegs, the maximum loss is **Target Weight * 1.2**

 ### Estimating Yield